 Overall, earthwork activities for the Project Section would be minor because construction would occur mostly on the existing at-grade Caltrain alignment.
-The exceptions are earthwork required for construction of the Brisbane LMF, realignment of the Tunnel Avenue overpass, the construction of the passing tracks under Alternative B and alignment work in the San Jose Diridon Station Approach Subsection under Alternative A. Estimated earthwork volumes by alternative and project feature are summarized in Table 2-25.
+The exceptions are earthwork required for construction of the Brisbane LMF, realignment of the Tunnel Avenue overpass, the construction of the passing tracks under Alternative B, and alignment work in the San Jose Diridon Station Approach Subsection under Alternative A. Estimated earthwork volumes by alternative and project feature are summarized in Table 2-25.
 Construction of both project alternatives would require the disposal of excavated materials.
-Construction of Alternative B would reuse 100 percent of excavated materials suitable for embankment construction, while Alternative A would reuse 26 percent of excavated materials suitable for embankment construction.